 Hodgson Family fonds. — [1880-2004]. — 22 cm of textual records. — 320 photographs. — 22 postcards. — 10 maps. — 2 blueprints.

 The Hodgson family was one of the early families to travel from England to Prince Edward Island, Canada.
 Richard Hodgson was born in 1765 in Skipenbeck, North Riding of Yorkshire, England and arrived with his wife Mary and their children settling in Hope River and later Tryon, P.E.I.
 Their son John born in 1809 in E.R.Y., England married Catherine Bernard in 1834 in Charlottetown, P.E.I.
 Richard & Mary’s grandson Jabez Barnabus Shaw Hodgson was born 25 March 1841 in Tryon, P.E.I. and he married Mary Ellen Clark 26 September 1867 in S. Rustico, P.E.I.
-They had seven children, and one son, John Fulton Hodgson.
-The daughters were Lucilla, Catherine, Charlotte, Anna, Mary and Bertha.
-John Fulton was born 6 January 1873 in Hill’s River, P.E.I. and grew up working on his father’s farm located on Lot 28 of P.E.I.
+They had seven children, and only one son, John Fulton Hodgson, the daughters were Lucilla, Catherine, Charlotte, Anna, Mary and Bertha.
+John Fulton was born 6 January 1873 in Hill’s River, P.E.I and grew up working on his father’s farm Lot 28 of P.E.I.
 John married Edna Ethel Lea on the 8 of June 1904 in Tryon.
 Their son Fulton Lea was born September 3, 1905 and he was joined by a sister Myra Jesse on September 25, 1907.
-In 1909 John’s father Jabez died, and shortly after John sold the farm.
+In 1909 John’s father Jabez died, and John sold the farm in 1911.
 Once the sale was complete John left P.E.I., joining his sisters Lucille, Charlotte and Anna but leaving behind his wife Edna and daughter Myra.

-John, his mother Mary and his son Lea first settled near Kinistino, Saskatchewan on NE 27-45-23-W2 and in 1918 on SE 19-45-21-W2.
+John, his mother Mary and his son Lea first settled near Kinistino, Saskatchewan on NE 27-45-23-W2 and in 1918 John SE 19-45-21-W2.
 In 1915 John’s marriage to Edna Lea ended in divorce.
-He later had an auction sale and then purchasing lot 8 in block 6 in the town of Kinistino and S 32-44-20-W2 in Taylorside, Saskatchewan.
-John and Lea spent some time in South Vancouver and John also bought some land in the Hythe, Alberta area SE 5-73-11-W6 and SE 18-73-11-W6.
+In 1919 John had an auction sale and then purchased lot 8 in block 6 in the town of Kinistino as well as S 32-44-20-W2 in Taylorside, Saskatchewan.
+John and Lea moved to South Vancouver in 1921, No. 205 on 29th Avenue East.
+In 1922 John continued to buy land purchasing a homestead in Hythe, Alberta SE 5-73-11-W6 and in 1926 also SE 18-73-11-W6.
 John married Gertrude Taylor in 1923 and their daughter Vera was born Feb.
 5, 1929 in Taylorside, Saskatchewan.
-Shortly after Vera’s birth the family moved to their property in Hythe.
+Shortly after Vera’s birth the family made Hythe home.
 John and Lea started a lumber mill operation on the banks of the Kaskatinaw (Cutbank) River.
-In 1934, an accident involving a shingling machine caused John to lose his foot, he passed away in 1937 and is buried in the Hythe Cemetery.
+Their employees were local farmers and ranchers who were in need of lumber for their own farms.
+John and Lea’s lumber company often would exchange work for lumber which worked well for everyone.
+In 1934, an accident involving a shingling machine caused John to lose his foot, he passed away in 1937 having never fully recovering from the injury.
+John is buried in the Hythe Cemetery.
 After John’s death Gertrude and Vera relocated to Prince Albert where they ran a store.
 Gertrude passed away there in 1957.

-John’s daughter Myra married Francis Eustace MacMillan and they lived in New Jersey, she passed away in 1978 in California, U.S.A.
+John’s daughter Myra married Francis Hustace MacMillan and they lived in New Jersey, she passed away in 1978 in California, U.S.A.

-Fulton ‘Lea’ Hodgson was born in P.E.I. and grew up in Kinistino, Saskatchewa and attended Poplar Grove School and South Mound School.
+Fulton ‘Lea’ Hodgson was born in P.E.I. and grew up in Kinistino, Saskatchewan.
+Although he didn’t have his mother and sister close by his father, aunts, uncles and cousins were.
+Lea attended Poplar Grove School and South Mound.
 Lea was an avid fisherman and a lover of hockey.
-He first started playing hockey in Kinistino and continued in Hythe.
+He first started playing hockey in Kinistino and continued when he moved to Hythe.
 When he no longer played hockey he did all he could to support it.
 He was an integral part of the construction of the Hythe Arena obtaining the pattern for the rafters, helped log the trees, saw the lumber, build and raise the rafters with many of the Hythe community volunteers.
 Lea also had a hand in helping with the construction of the old Hythe Curling rink.
 Lea’s grandsons remember his love of hockey by sponsoring the Hythe Atom’s hockey tournament in his name.

-Sophie and Lea were very involved in the community, Sophie was an executive member of the Catholic Women’s League, and she often would donate her sewing and cooking for fundraising events hosted by the church.
+Sophie and Lea were very involved in the community, Sophie was an executive member of the Catholic Women’s League, and she would donate her sewing and cooking for fundraising events hosted by the church.
 Sophie would often take her family down to St. Edmund’s church in Hythe before major holy days where they would clean and polish until things passed inspection.
-The Hodgson family served as altar boys, played the organ, and sang in the choir.
-Lea would help out with the general upkeep of the church, and on cold days get the furnace started so it was warm when the parishioners arrived.
-Sophie was also involved with the running of the Circlebank Hall, as an executive member she helped to organize fundraiser and community events that took place there.
+Sophie’s family members served as altar boys, played the organ, and sang in the choir.
+Her husband would help out with the general upkeep of the church, and on cold days get the furnace started so it was warm when the parishioners arrived.
+Sophie was also involved with the running of the Circlebank Hall as an executive member she helped to organize fundraiser and community events that took place there.

-Later Lea and Sophie relocated into a house in Hythe that Lea had built.
-This was located across from the old Legion hall and close to the Hythe arena.
+Lea and Sophie relocated into a house in Hythe that Lea had built.
+This was located across from the old Legion hall and close to the Hythe arena which proved handy for their grandchildren who also loved hockey.
 Sophie passed away June 12, 1981 and Lea nine years later on October 20, 1990.
 They are buried together in the Hythe Cemetery.

-The Hodgson children were all raised in Hythe.
+The Hodgson children were all raised in Hythe and excelled at sports and academically.

 Jim Hodgson played hockey for Hythe and later for the Golden Bears in Edmonton.
 He married Betty Oakford who also grew up in Hythe.